 We fund collaborative research to bring faster cures to patients

-Our funded-investigators become members of the Foundation's Institute Without Walls™, a world-class group of scientists, physicians, and oncologists who share information and resources to speed the pace of cancer research.
+Our philosophy of collaboration has built a scientific brain trust with global reach.
+Once investigators receive funding from the SWCRF, they become members of our Institute Without Walls™, a world-class group of scientists, physicians, and oncologists who share information and resources to speed the pace of cancer research.

-Our commitment to collaboration has resulted in significant breakthroughs—from discovering genetic mutations that cause cancer to identifying potential novel therapeutics.
+Our commitment to collaboration has resulted in significant breakthroughs—from discovering genetic mutations that cause cancer to identifying promising new therapies.
 Grants to SWCRF-funded scientists often leverage additional funding from major cancer organizations, such as the National Cancer Institute.

 In addition to supporting ongoing collaborative research on specific cancers, our scientists are investigating the biology of cancer to find treatments across disease types.